github/docs/content/github/getting-started-with-github/exploring-projects-on-github/saving-repositories-with-stars.md

 ### Searching stars

+You can use the search bar on your {% data variables.explore.your_stars_page %} to quickly find repositories and topics you've starred.

+1. Go to your {% data variables.explore.your_stars_page %}.
+2. In the upper-left corner of the page, left to the Sort drop-down menu, you can use the search bar to find your starred repositories or topics by their name.
 ![Searching through stars](/assets/images/help/stars/stars_search_bar.png)

-You can use the search bar on your {% data variables.explore.your_stars_page %} to quickly find repositories and topics you've starred.
 The search bar only searches based on the name of a repository or topic, and not on any other qualifiers (such as the size of the repository or when it was last updated).

 ### Sorting and filtering stars

+You can customize how you see starred repositories and topics on your stars page, by sorting them differently, or filtering them based on their languages.

+1. In the upper-right corner of your {% data variables.explore.your_stars_page %}, you can sort your starred repositories and topics by recently starred, recently active, and most stars.
 ![Sorting stars](/assets/images/help/stars/stars_sort_menu.png)

-In the upper-right corner of your stars page, you can sort your starred repositories and topics by recently starred, recently active, and most stars.

-On the right side of the page, you can filter your list of starred repositories based on their language.
+2. On the right side of the page, you can filter your list of starred repositories based on their language.
 ![Filter stars by language](/assets/images/help/stars/stars_filter_language.png)

 ### Further reading